 SIX has a set of Business Continuity Options in place to cope with the BCM scenarios mentioned above.
-Each Business Unit and Corporate Function documents the selected options for their time-critical processes in a BC Strategy.
+Each Business Unit and Corporate Function documents the selected options for their time-critical processes and assesses their effectiveness in maintaining emergency operations in a BC Strategy.

 For the loss of building scenario the main option is to work from home.
 For time-critical business processes requiring on-site presence for their operation, emergency workplaces are available in a separate location.
 Wherever possible, a permanent split operation is implemented for the most time-critical business processes even during normal operation (resilient operation).
 This allows a smooth transition to emergency operation in case of a loss of building scenario and significantly reduces the risk of a loss of staff scenario.
 If possible, the loss of staff scenario is covered with additional options (e.g., delegation of tasks to another team or multi-skill-training).

-While the Loss of System/ IT scenario is generally covered by IT Service Continuity Management, the Business Units and Corporate Functions have prepared communicative bridging measures where necessary.
-Contractual BCM agreements are in place, which require critical service providers / suppliers of SIX to maintain their own BCM.
-If reasonable, SIX pursues a dual- or multi-vendor strategy for addressing the loss of service provider / supplier scenario (e.g., for power supply).
+While the loss of system/IT scenario is generally covered by IT Service Continuity Management (see next chapter), the Business Units and Corporate Functions have prepared communication measures for their customers and workarounds, in cases where it is possible.

+As for the loss of service provider/supplier scenario, contractual BCM agreements are in place, which require critical service providers suppliers of SIX to maintain their own BCM.
+If reasonable, SIX pursues a dual- or multivendor strategy for addressing the loss of service provider/ supplier scenario (e.g., for power supply, procurement of IT hardware).